AICHAIN-CORE/go-aichain/README.md

 for play-money and real-money.
 Unless you manually move accounts, Gait will by default correctly separate the two networks and will not make any accounts available between them.*

+### Full node on the Rinkeby test network

+The above test network is a cross client one based on the ethash proof-of-work consensus algorithm.
+As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty / security.
+Go AICHAIN also supports connecting to a proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) (operated by members of the community).
+This network is lighter, more secure, but is only supported by go-aichain.

 ```
 $ gait --rinkeby console
 ```